This procedure is under revision. Please contact Rachel Rice if you have questions.

 - An employee of the University and, if a physician, is a member of Banner University Medical Group or Dignity-St. Joseph's Hospital and Medical Center, or a Campus Health Services' Physician; or

 - A clinical practitioner employed by the Southern Arizona VA Health Care System and whose research is conducted in the College in which his/her protocols would be conducted most appropriately, as determined by the University; or

-- A physician appointed as an affiliate or associate by the College of Medicine Phoenix, performing clinical work in the Phoenix Metro Area and covered under institutional affiliation agreements that cover such relationships
+- A physician appointed as an affiliate or associate by the College of Medicine Phoenix, performing clinical work in the Phoenix Metro Area and covered under institutional affiliation agreements that cover research relationships

 Visiting Professors with a formal relationship with a University Department and Investigators involved in research as defined by the IRB shall:

 - Have a signed agreement with the University agreeing to:

 - Comply with all applicable ABOR/University policies and procedures, including, but not limited to, Human Subjects' Protection, Conflict of Interest and Commitment and Intellectual Property

 - Assume responsibility for the defense of all claims, litigation and/or investigations arising out of the research activities;